GiantFurosemide/PFleet/README.md

 # PFleet
-a python package to annotate, manipulate(select/extract/combine), visualize multiple groups of related structures & ligands.
+A python package to annotate, manipulate(select/extract/combine), visualize multiple groups of related structures and ligands.